p058/p058.github.io/_posts/2017-01-14-welcome-to-jekyll.markdown

 ```

-Now lets add a indicator column `evening_user` indicating whether or not the user is active between 18-21 hours
+Now lets add another column, `evening_user`, indicating whether or not the user is active between 18-21 hours

 ```python